narekpirumyan/Design/film-tinder-prototype/README.md

 2. **Group Room Screen**
    - Swipe right (or click heart) to like a movie
    - Swipe left (or click X) to pass on a movie
-   - Watch as other participants (simulated) also swipe
    - Use reaction emojis to express feelings
-   - Toggle "I Don't Care" if you're flexible
+   - Each movie is shown once

 3. **Match Result Screen**
-   - See the matched movie when everyone likes the same film
+   - View the matched movie with details
-   - View streaming options
+   - Check streaming options
    - Share the match
    - Create a new room to start over

-### Mobile Testing

-The prototype is optimized for mobile viewports (375px - 414px).
-To test on PC:

-1. Open browser DevTools (F12)
-2. Enable device emulation
-3. Select a mobile device (iPhone 12, Pixel 5, etc.)
-4. Refresh the page

 ## Project Structure